 Free Table of Contents Templates (for Microsoft Word)

 Whether you are writing a book, large essay, dissertation, or other longer academic papers, you will have to include a table of contents.
-The table of contents will act as a roadmap for the reader to each portion of your writing.
-The table of contents (TOC) helps the reader to locate specific information in a document or revisit their favorite parts easily within the text.
-A well-structured table of contents should simplify the way the reader finds what they are looking for and should always be placed on a separate page, just after the first page of an academic paper and after the abstract.
+It will act as a roadmap for the reader to each portion of your writing.
+It helps the reader to locate specific information in a document or revisit their favorite parts easily within the text.
+A well-structured TOC should simplify the way the reader finds what they are looking for and should always be placed on a separate page, just after the first page of an academic paper and after the abstract.

-Depending on the type of writing, you may find that different documents require different styles of a table of contents.
-Some may require numbered, while others may require a non-numbered table of contents.
-It is, therefore, the writer’s duty to check the type of table of content they are required to include in their writing.
+Depending on the type of writing, you may find that different documents require different styles of a TOC.
+Some may require numbers, while others may require a non-numbered TOC.
+It is, therefore, the writer’s duty to check the type of TOC they are required to include in their writing.

 Free Table of Contents Templates